-There are no sealed applications or centralised services in the Object Network, it's just a continuous, seamless "fabric" of everyone's live stuff interacting, including everyone themselves.
-And you can program those interactions yourself.
+There are no sealed applications or centralised services in the Object Network, it's just a continuous, seamless "fabric" of everyone's live stuff interacting within and between homes, including everyone themselves.

-You can point a virtual sheep on your PC at your grannie's room light switch and write a rule to make it jump when the light's turned on.
+You can point a toy dog or a 3D virtual dog at your grannie's room light switch and write a rule to make it jump when the light's turned on.
 All without central services and multiple app logins and learning several different ways of doing the same thing.

-Read this Object Network walk-through scenario to see in more detail how this would work.
+Or read this Object Network walk-through scenario to see in more detail how this would work - with lots of diagrams!

 Contact me and/or subscribe to my blog and/or follow me on Twitter.